tannuahuja/gcp-lab-/--cloudrunfunctions--.md

 ques: Which command do you use in Cloud Shell to deploy a container to Cloud Run?
 - gcloud run deploy

+ques: Cloud Run functions is a serverless execution environment for event driven services on Google Cloud.
+- true

+ques: Which type of trigger is used while creating Cloud Run functions in the lab?
+HTTPS

 -------------------------------------
 --------------------------------------------